(Special Bulletin Nov 6 2018):

 An old and a new bridge cross here about 500 feet above the river.
 The old bridge is now a pedestrian walkway and viewing area.
 On the north side of the bridge is a parking area, bathrooms and a small visitor center.
 The view from the bridge is tremendous.
 The view from below looking up at the bridge is pretty neat also.
 Keep your eyes open for California Condors.

 Badger is the first real rapid with Grand Canyon waves.
 It is more difficult at lower flows when there are some rocks and holes to avoid.

 Soap Creek enters on the right just below the beginning of the rapid.
-A typical rapid with large rocks and holes on either side at the top, but a wide tongue down the middle into standing waves.
-Decent camping above the rapid on river right.
+This is a typical rapid with large rocks and holes on either side at the top, but a wide tongue down the middle into standing waves.
+Decent camping is available above the rapid on river right.

 It is easy for kayakers to go to the right of the hole, or to go through it and roll back up afterwards.
 Loaded rafts have to pull hard to stay right.
 If there is enough water, smaller rafts can sneak far right at the top and maneuver their way through shallow rocks.

 Start of the "Roaring Twenties", a series of fun and relatively closely spaced rapids.

 This rapid is new and formed in 1989.